askervin/intel-device-plugins-for-kubernetes/cmd/fpga_plugin/README.md

 - The Linux Kernel in-tree [DFL](https://www.kernel.org/doc/html/latest/fpga/dfl.html) driver
 - The out of tree [OPAE](https://opae.github.io/latest/docs/drv_arch/drv_arch.html) driver

-Install this component (FPGA device plugin) first, and then follow the links and instructions to install the other components.

 ## Getting the source code

 To obtain the YAML files used for deployment, or to obtain the source tree if you intend to